 Why Visit the San Bernardo Islands

 Located off the coast to the south of Cartagena, they are a great stop over for people busing from Medellín or the interior to Cartagena or vice versa as well as those just looking for a couple nights escape from Cartagena.
+They are also the best place for a nearby beach vacation if you are living in Medellín.

 You can visit the islands by day trips from the towns of Tolú and Rincón del Mar and there are a small handful of hotels and hostels in the islands.
 They are also accessible directly to and from Cartagena (more on all that below).